Finite-dimensional observer-based PI regulation control of a reaction-diffusion equation: Introduction

-It is worth noting that the design of finite-dimensional observer-based controllers for distributed parameter plants is a challenging task due to the fact that the separation principle, that is classically used for finite-dimensional systems, does not apply for infinite-dimensional systems~\cite{curtain1982finite,balas1988finite,harkort2011finite}.
-A constructive method for solving this stabilization problem for a reaction-diffusion system was reported in~\cite{katz2020constructive} in the case were the either control or observation operator is bounded.
+The proposed control design strategy consists of an adequate integral component coupled with a finite-dimensional observer.
+The design of finite-dimensional observer-based controllers for distributed parameter plants is challenging due to the fact that the separation principle, that is classically used for finite-dimensional systems, does not apply for infinite-dimensional systems~\cite{sakawa1983feedback,curtain1982finite,balas1988finite,harkort2011finite}.
+Taking advantage of spectral reduction approaches~\cite{russell1978controllability,coron2004global} and using the control architecture initially reported in~\cite{sakawa1983feedback}, a LMI-based procedure for solving this stabilization problem for reaction-diffusion PDEs was reported in~\cite{katz2020constructive} in the case were the either control or observation operator is bounded.
 This approach was extended in~\cite{lhachemi2020finite} to the case were both control and observation operators are unbounded, including both Dirichlet and Neumann settings.
 The present work, taking advantage of~\cite{lhachemi2020finite}, goes beyond the simple problem of closed-loop stabilization by embracing the issue of output setpoint regulation control.
-Our approach is based on Lyapunov direct methods.
-Let us emphasize that when Dirichlet/Neumann boundary conditions are considered for either the control input or the to-be-regulated output, the solutions need to be sufficiently regular.
-However, our conditions do not need further regularity than the ones required by the existence results of classical solutions.
-Our main results take the form of sets of explicit sufficient conditions ensuring the both stability and regulation control of the closed-loop plant.
-We assess that these sufficient conditions are always feasible when selecting the order of the finite-dimensional observer large enough.
-Therefore, we show in a constructive manner that the setpoint regulation control of a reaction-diffusion plant can always be achieved by the coupling of an integral component, a finite-dimensional observer, and a state-feedback.
+Since the designed observer only estimates a finite number of modes of the infinite-dimensional system, there is an inherent mismatch between the actually measured system output and its estimation as soon as the output is to be regulated to a non-zero value.
+Hence, one of the main challenges is to account for this mismatch in the dynamics of the observer and then in the subsequent stability analysis.
+An other challenge is to couple this finite-dimensional observer with a suitable integral component, inspired by the one described in~\cite{lhachemi2020pi} for a state-feedback, in an output feedback setting.
+Our approach is based on Lyapunov direct methods and the main results take the form of explicit sufficient conditions ensuring the both stability and setpoint regulation control of the closed-loop plant.
+We assess that these conditions are always feasible provided the order of the observer is selected large enough.
+Therefore, we show in a constructive manner that the setpoint regulation control of reaction-diffusion PDEs can always be achieved by the coupling of a PI and a finite-dimensional observer.

 The paper is organized by considering successively different input-output maps for the reaction-diffusion equation depending on the selected boundary measured output, the to-be-regulated output, and the control input.
 After recalling classical notations and properties for the Sturm-Liouville operators in Section~\ref{sec: preliminaries}, the case of a Dirichlet observation and a Dirichlet control input is considered in Section~\ref{sec: Dirichlet measurement and regulation control}.
 Then the case of a Neumann measurement and a Dirichlet control input is considered in Section~\ref{sec: Neuman}.
 While the to-be-regulated output and the measured output are the same in the two latter sections, a crossed configuration is considered in Section~\ref{sec: crossed configuration}.
 The regulation problem is solved for a Dirichlet measured output, a Neumann to-be-regulated output, and a Dirichlet control input.
 This final result completes the picture and gives a full study of the different cases for the input-to-output map of the considered class of distributed parameter systems.
 Some numerical simulations are given in Section \ref{sec: num} for this final result.
 Section~\ref{sec: conclusion} collects some concluding remarks.